-Per diem is a daily payment to reimburse you for the out-of-pocket costs for food, lodging and incidental expenses you incur during a permanent change of station (PCS) or while on temporary duty.
+Per diem is a daily payment to reimburse you for the out-of-pocket costs for food, lodging and incidental expenses you incur during a permanent change of station (PCS) move or while on temporary duty.

 Per diem rates limit how much you can be reimbursed for meals and lodging.
 The per diem rate is also used to determine the Temporary Lodging Expense (TLE) rate.

 Per diem is broken down into three categories:

 - Incidental Expenses

 When you travel, you get reimbursed the meal and incidentals portion of per diem automatically.
 To be reimbursed for your lodging, you must submit receipts showing the lodging's actual cost, or you can use your government charge card to have your receipts automatically entered to your travel account in some cases.

 For travel to most locations in the continental United States, you are reimbursed based on the standard per diem rates.
 If your lodging costs less than the maximum amount of $96, you will be reimbursed only the actual cost; if it costs more, you have to pay the difference out-of-pocket.